-Reflect on your experiences from the last few days of the class: what was the most interesting or significant experience you had and what have you learned from it?
-Selections from Kashua, Sayed (2016).
-Native.
-New York: Grove Watch episodes of Sayed Kashua's TV series Arab Labor Assignment2\: Based on readings and class discussions, reflect on the friction between Zionism and the Arab minority in Israel.
-Think about the way history shaped Jewish and Arab perceptions of this minority in Israel.
+Assignment2: Based on readings and class discussions, reflect on the friction between Zionism and the Arab minority in Israel.
 Think about the way history shaped Jewish and Arab perceptions of this conflict, and how you think welfare, education, and other systems in Israel should deal with these issues (2-4 pages).
-Due on 10/7.
+Paper due on 9/7.